Large Sample Properties of Matching for Balance: Matching for aggregate covariate balance

 We note that the numerator and denominator of the weights $w_T(X_j)$ and $w_C(X_j)$ must be integers due to \Cref{eq:matchismatch,eq:matchcardcondition}.
 This restricts the values that the weights can take.
-Other than this integer-value constraint, the integer program for matching resembles the convex optimization problem in covariate balancing weights \citep{zhao2019covariate,wang2019minimal}.
+Besides this constraint, the integer program for matching resembles the convex optimization problem in covariate balancing weights \citep{zhao2019covariate,wang2020minimal}.

 This connection between matching and weighting allows us to establish the asymptotic optimality of matching for balance.
-In the following section, we show that under suitable conditions the above difference-in-means \gls{ATE} estimator is $\sqrt{n}$-consistent, asymptotically normal, and semiparametrically efficient.
-We focus on the \gls{ATE} for simplicity of exposition.
-These results readily extend to the \gls{ATT} because the integer program for the \gls{ATT} is analogous to that of the \gls{ATE}.
-The only difference is that we only match control units to each treated unit, but not treated units to controls.
+In the following section, we show that under suitable conditions, the above difference-in-means \gls{ATE} estimator is $\sqrt{n}$-consistent, asymptotically Normal, and semiparametrically efficient.
+As mentioned, we focus on the \gls{ATE} for simplicity of exposition.
+These consistency and asymptotic normality results readily extend to the \gls{ATT} because the integer programming problem for the \gls{ATT} is analogous to that of the \gls{ATE}.
+The difference is that we match control units to each treated unit, but not treated units to controls.
+We note that calculating the asymptotic variance of the \gls{ATT} estimator is more nuanced.
+In particular, the semiparametric efficiency bound depends on whether we know the true model for the propensity score.